Examples of marketing goals

 And the best part?

 When we talk about planning your content, you really can focus on your blog/vlog/podcast.
 That’s because you can use your blog on your site that you own as the foundation for your entire digital strategy—including your social media and email newsletter.
 Those social media posts and newsletters can flow from what you publish on your website.
 They come after you publish your newest piece on your website (and there is a super simple way to make your email newsletter and social media happen).

 Let’s go through an analogy for you if you run a health practice:

-*Not sure if your website and blog are performing optimally?
-Get a blog audit and strategic report to see your opportunities to increase your blog's engagement, subscribers, and content marketing strategies?
-Check out the VIP Health Blog Optimization Plan here.
+Are you pretty sure your website can be getting you more clients, but you're not sure what needs to be done?
+Consider getting a website audit and strategic report to see the opportunities to increase your blog's engagement, subscribers, and content marketing strategies.
+Check out the Optimization Plans here.